North Korea fires 4 banned ballistic missiles into sea

 There have been widespread worries that the North will conduct an ICBM test that, when perfected, could in theory reach the U.S. mainland.
 Washington would consider such a capability a major threat.

 U.S. national security adviser H.R.
-McMaster and senior South Korean presidential official Kim Kwan-jin talked by phone after the missile firings.
+McMaster and his South Korean counterpart Kim Kwan-jin talked by phone after the missile firings.
 The two condemned the launches and agreed to boost cooperation to get the North to face more effective sanctions and pressure, according to South Korea's presidential office.

+Japanese Prime Minister Shinzo Abe said three missiles landed in the 200-nautical-mile offshore area where Tokyo has sovereign rights for exploring and exploiting resources.
+He said a fourth missile fell "near" Japan's exclusive economic zone.

 U.S. State Department spokesman Mark Toner said, "We remain prepared — and will continue to take steps to increase our readiness — to defend ourselves and our allies from attack, and are prepared to use the full range of capabilities at our disposal against this growing threat."